yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 Ensure the universes have the following characteristics:

 - Both universes have the same encryption in transit settings.
-- They reside in different regions.
-- They use the same backup configuration.
+- They can be backed up and restored using the same backup configuration.
 - They have enough disk space.
-DR requires more disk space to store write ahead logs (WAL) in case of a network partition or a complete outage of the DR replica universe.
+DR requires more disk space to store write ahead logs (WAL) in case of a network partition or a temporary outage of the DR replica universe.

 Prepare your database and tables on the DR primary.
 The DR primary can be empty or have data.
-If the DR primary has a lot of data, the DR setup will take longer as the data must be copied to the DR replica before replication starts.
+If the DR primary has a lot of data, the DR setup will take longer because the data must be copied in full to the DR replica before on-going asynchronous replication starts.

 On the DR replica, create a database with the same name as that on the DR primary.
 During initial DR setup, you don't need to create objects on the DR replica.
 DR performs a full copy of the data to be replicated on the DR primary and automatically creates tables and objects and restores data on the DR replica from the DR primary.